November 28 - December 10

 Jujubes -- honey locust -- pistachios – Oh My...

 Boyce Thompson Arboretum boasts 'Arizona's Fall Foliage Finale' each November, a full glorious month after the colorful aspen and maple leaves have already fallen and denuded trees of Arizona's higher elevation deciduous forests.
 Check out new photos daily on BTA's Facebook page.
-Revisit this page during the secod and third week of November to verify whether Foliage will follow the same schedule again this year.
-Usually by November 5 - 15 our honey locust trees have turned from green-to-gold; while our more famous and more numerous Chinese Pistachio trees begin turning orange and red from November 15 through 30 - usually at peak on thanksgiving weekend, and with color sometimes lasting through December 5.
+As of November 27 our honey locust trees and Pomegranates are just passed their peak color and are shedding golden leaves along the Main Trail; our more famous and more numerous Chinese Pistachio trees are at their peak this weekend -- and with color sometimes lasting through December 5.

 Could autumn truly be complete without getting outside to enjoy vivid fall foliage -- and the swirl of leaves carried on a November breeze?

 Most famous are the Forty-Foot Chinese Pistachio trees across from the Wing Memorial Herb Garden, and the ones near the suspension bridge at the east end of the High Trail.
-Plan a visit the week of Thanksgiving.
-We're open Thanksgiving Day, also Black Friday -- and our big Fall Foliage Finale Festival is November 28 - 29, with live music fromScott Schaefer(flute, didgeridoo, guzheng) and friends.
+Our big Fall Foliage Finale Festival is November 28 - 29, with live music fromScott Schaefer(flute, didgeridoo, guzheng) and friends.
 That weekend also have hot spiced cider and arts and crafts vendors both days of the weekend, with events from about 10:00 a.m. til 3:00 p.m.
+Carry along cash for lunch; Tall Order Catering will have a variety of three soups available during Festival hours.

 For seasonal updates and reports on the Fall color as it progresses Check our Facebook page or else Call staff at 520-689-2723 during daytime business hours from 8:30am - 4:30pm.